sherlockdabe48/sherlockdabe48/README.md

 - 👋 Hi, I’m @sherlockdabe48
 - 👀 I’m interested in many things such as final fantasy, programming, art and design
-- 🌱 I’m currently learning front-end developtment (Html, Css, JavaScript)
+- 🌱 I’m currently learning front-end developtment (Html, Css, JavaScript, React)

 <!---💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->